Yeonwoo-Kim/Pytorch/README.md

 * ### breast cancer diagnosis
+  - Predict whether breast cancer is present based on the basis of test results.

   - <b>Data summary</b><br>
     *The results of the test<br>
     diagnosis(Benign tomor = 0 / Malignant tumor = 1)<br>